Joshua-D-Gordon/Joshua-D-Gordon/README.md

 - 🤝 I’m looking for help with **ecommerce and digital marketing**

-- 👨‍💻 All of my websites i buildt for clients are available at [https://www.lion-agency.co](https://www.lion-agency.co)
+- 👨‍💻 All of my websites i created for clients are available at [https://www.lion-agency.co](https://www.lion-agency.co)

 - 💬 Ask me about **conversion rates, digital marketing, ecommerce**